georgiagrayland/P4-ClassMate/TESTING.md

 ---

-In the **ClassMate Project**, some Django-generated codes caused 'line too long' errors.
+In the **ClassMate Project**, some Django code caused 'line too long' errors.
 - These were kept in, due to the necessity of maintatining these lines of code for app functionality, and deployment.
     - Specifically, the 'line too long' error was present in settings.py, for linking Cloudinary Storage.
 This cannot be shortened as it would lose the code functionality.